xXleowXx/gitlab-charts/doc/backup-restore/index.md

 - Service: blob
 - Resource types: container, object
-- Permissions: read, write, list
+- Permissions: read, write, list and delete (only when old backups are configured to be removed automatically)
 - Versioning permissions: None
 - Index permissions: None
 - Allowed protocols: HTTPS only